vivian-ng/Hardware/MRR_ESPA/README.md

 - X, Y, and Z min endstops (v0.6 and earlier: no filters; v0.7 onwards added a capacitor as a filter; please use endstops, such as the ones designed by Makerbot, that have their own debouncing circuits)
 - Allows the use of a Z-axis probe, such as an inductive sensor, running on the input supply voltage (12V to 24V)
 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32
-- A jumper for selecting Vout (either 3.3V or 5V) (to be removed in v0.8)
 - Automatic selection of 5V source from either power supply or USB
 - Supports TMC2130 drivers in SPI mode which can be enabled by configuring jumpers (**Untested!!!**)
   - Set MS1, MS2, MS3 jumpers to SPI, RST jumper to TMC, and TMC_SEL jumper to SPI to enable TMC2130 SPI mode